 5 ways to save power in a heat wave

-June 22, 2021—Summer has officially arrived, and so have the hot days that come with it.
-As you watch the thermometer rise, power outages and expensive bills may become more likely.
-So try these tips from the Department of Energy and other experts to help keep your energy use down.
+July 15, 2022—Summer is the season of sun—and heat waves.
+As the thermometer rises, power outages and expensive bills may become more likely.
+So try these tips from the U.S. Department of Energy and other experts to help keep your energy use down.

 1. Be energy-conscious.
-Take time to turn off lights and fans when you're not using them, for instance.
+Turn off lights and fans when you're not using them, for instance.
 And wait to use appliances like ovens, dishwashers and dryers until the coolest parts of the day.
-You might also consider turning the temperature on your water heater down.
+You might also consider turning down the temperature on your water heater.

 2. Sacrifice a few degrees.
 Set your thermostat a little higher during peak power-usage times, say from 3 to 10 p.m.
 During those hours, you might keep the house at 78 degrees when you're home and at 85 degrees when you're not home.
-If you have a programmable thermostat, set it to match your schedule so that you don't have think about changing it as you come and go.
+(Older adults and people who are sensitive to extreme heat should keep home temperatures at a cool, comfortable level.)
+If you have a programmable thermostat, set it to match your schedule so that you don't have to think about changing it as you come and go.

 3. Use windows wisely.
 If outside temperatures cool down at night and it's safe where you live, you may consider opening your windows to let cooler air flow inside.
 During the day, keep curtains and blinds closed to keep the heat out.